x

 Yet in shades of Thursday's back-and-forth battle that ended with David Fry's walk-off home run, the Guardians refused to quit, unleashing an offensive onslaught in the seventh against Game 3 loser Clay Holmes that closed the gap to 6-5.
 With the tying and go-ahead runs on base, Yanks manager Aaron Boone turned to Mark Leiter Jr., who had just been added to the ALCS roster following an injury to Ian Hamilton.

-Leiter faced pinch-hitter Jhonkensy Noel, a Game 3 hero who had tied the game in the ninth.
+Leiter faced pinch-hitter Jhonkensy Noel, a Game 3 hero who had tied things up in the ninth.
 With a 1-1 count, the big man called "Big Christmas" nearly did it again, sending a long fly ball to left field that made more than 35,000 people jump out of their seats.
 Unfortunately, the drive died on the warning track and settled into the glove of Verdugo.

 The Yanks got four innings from rookie Luis Gil, in action for the first time since Sept.
 28. Instead of closer Luke Weaver, Boone turned to Tommy Kahnle to get the last three outs in the ninth, and after Noel and Andrés Giménez got aboard to bring the winning run to the plate, he retired both Bo Naylor and Brayan Rocchio to earn his first postseason save since 2017.